Skip to main content

 Advertisement

-Sparks and Paul Servais, retail foodservice director for La Crosse, Wis.-based Kwik Trip Inc., shared insights on best practices and future trends during Convenience Store News' 2024 Convenience Foodservice Exchange event.
+Sparks and Paul Servais, retail foodservice director for La Crosse, Wis.-based Kwik Trip Inc., shared their insights on beverage best practices and future trends during Convenience Store News' 2024 Convenience Foodservice Exchange event.

-The stacked colors of Zoomies present a particularly good marketing opportunity on social media, he noted, but the beverage category as a whole is the brand's sales leader.
-"Between the grocery part of the business, the food part of the business and the beverage part of the business, the beverage by far is leading."
+The stacked colors of Zoomies present a particularly good marketing opportunity on social media, he noted.
+But the beverage category as a whole is Curby's sales leader.
+"Between the grocery part of the business, the food part of the business and the beverage part of the business, the beverage by far is leading," Sparks said.

-Curby's received the Gold Medal as Dispensed Beverages Innovator of the Year in CSNews' 2024 Foodservice Innovators Awards program.
+Curby's received the Gold Medal for Dispensed Beverages Innovator of the Year in CSNews' 2024 Foodservice Innovators Awards program.

 "We went after it with espresso machines that the guests could serve themselves, push a couple buttons, make a drink," Servais said.
 The chain later added self-serve smoothie machines and bean-to-cup coffee units.
-"We went after nitro last year, the nitrogen coffee cold brew, and it's crazy how well it sells already."
+"We went after nitro last year, the nitrogen coffee cold brew, and it's crazy how well it sells already," he added.

-Investment in self-serve dispensed equipment over the past decade has provided some valuable reliability to the foodservice category.
+Investment in self-serve dispensed equipment over the past decade has provided some valuable reliability to the foodservice category, according to Servais.

-To boost basket sizes, Servais suggested offering breakfast sandwiches near the coffee area, while Sparks recommended fruits such as bananas, apples and oranges near dispensed tea, as they both have a healthier halo.
+To boost basket sizes, Servais suggests offering breakfast sandwiches near the coffee area, while Sparks recommends having fruit such as bananas, apples and oranges near dispensed tea, as they both have a healthier halo.

 [Read more: Convenience Foodservice Alliance Convenes in Tampa]